About URI scheme

-about is an internal URI scheme also known as a "URL scheme" (or, erroneously, "protocol") implemented in various web browsers to reveal internal state and built-in functions.
+about is a URI scheme, implemented in various web browsers to reveal internal state and built-in functions.
 It is an IANA officially registered scheme, and is standardized.

 The most commonly implemented about URIs are about:blank, which displays a blank HTML document, and simply about:, which may display information about the browser.
 Some browsers use URIs beginning with the name of the browser for similar purposes, and many about URIs will be translated into the appropriate URI if entered.
 Examples are opera (Opera) or chrome (Google Chrome).
 An exception is about:blank, which is not translated.